Setting Up Your Page Information/Content

 To link to other sites, you must use absolute URLs.
 The correct format for a text link to another site is...

-<a href="http://www.domain-name.com/file-name.html" target="blank">the "anchor text" of the link</a>
+<a href="https://www.domainname.com/file-name.html" target="blank">the "anchor text" of the link</a>

 When linking to pages in your own site, you want to be able to test the links before you upload the page.
-To do that, you must use relative URLs.
+To do that, use relative URLs.
 To link to a page within your own site, the correct format is...

 <a href="file-name.html">the "anchor text" of the link</a>